 The only concern here is the built quality.
 I found numerous of disappointed reviews about button dysfunctionalities.
-The pads are not velocity-sensitive, and if you are looking to play instruments, you won’t be able to perform with this controller because it doesn’t offer step sequencer like the Ableton Push.
+The pads are not velocity-sensitive, and if you want to play instruments, you won’t be able to perform with this controller because it doesn’t offer a step sequencer like the Ableton Push.

 Conclusion: The APC40 MKII has a grid of buttons to mirror the session view of Ableton.
 Along with the rotary controls, cross-fader and individual channel control buttons constitutes a controller that offers unique functionality and performance.
 With an attractive price tag is an excellent choice for home studio and DJing.

 Note: Check also the APC mini with an 8×8 backlit clip-launch grid and eight assignable faders.
 It has excellent reviews and a sweet price.